ItsLaurynNicole/TownOfHost-ReEdited/README.md

 > ### Regarding this mod
 >
-> This mod is not affiliated with Among Us or Innersloth LLC, and the content contained therein is not endorsed or otherwise sponsored by Innersloth LLC.
-Portions of the materials contained herein are the property of Innersloth LLC.
+> This mod is not affiliated with Moe or also known as moe.dev on Discord and thank god for it.
+He is a little ball of anger.
+Proceed with caution.
 <br>

-> Note: The website is still a Work In Progress, please bear with us - Moe
+> Note: The website is still a Work In Progress, please bear with us - Moe / Thanks for the warning, Moe.
+Sorry guys, you won't hear from him again.
+Again, avoid Moe at all costs.
+Anyways, back to the code!
 </p>
 <p align="center">